voldedore/dotfiles/readme.md

 ### Conky

-By default, `conky` uses local configfile located at `$HOME/.conkyrc` for its settings.
+By default, `conky` uses a local configfile located at `$HOME/.conkyrc` for its settings.
 This can be changed by recompiling from src.
 Or if you choose to stick to the default.
 Then create a link:

     ln -s ~/.config/conky/.conkyrc ~/.conkyrc

 ### i3wm

-You might want to install a compositor for additional feature like transparency of X clients.
-E.g: ~~`xcompmgr`~~ (this compositor might cause screentearing), `picom` (or `compton`).
+You might want to install a compositor for additional features like transparency of X clients.
+E.g.: ~~`xcompmgr`~~ (this compositor might cause screen tearing), `picom` (or `compton`).

 To screenshot, need `scrot` package.
 To screenshot and save to clipboard, need `xclip`.

 ### i3lock

-The vanilla i3lock's appearance is quite boring with a snowwhite color when actived (screen locked).
+The vanilla i3lock's appearance is quite boring with a snow white color when activated (screen locked).
 People tend to install the alternative: `i3lock-color`.

 In fact, you may have to install this in order to make `bin/lock.sh` executable.